 What Is Tunnel Vision?

 People with normal peripheral vision have a lateral field of view that creates an almost 180-degree angle and vertical field of view of about 135 degrees.
-People or objects directly to the right or left in the distance are still visible.
+This sight span usually lets someone see things that are to the far right and the far left.

 Table of Contents